zenstruck/schedule-bundle/doc/index.md

     # The LockFactory service to use
     without_overlapping_handler: null # Example: lock.default.factory

-    # The LockFactory service to use
+    # The LockFactory service to use - be sure to use a "remote store" (https://symfony.com/doc/current/components/lock.html#remote-stores)
     single_server_handler: null # Example: lock.default.factory

     # The HttpClient service to use